Living-with-machines/lwm_GIR19_resolving_places/README.md

 ## Citation
 If you use or adapt this code in your paper, please use this citation;

-Mariona Coll Ardanuy, Katherine McDonough, Amrey Krause, Daniel CS Wilson, Kasra Hosseini, Daniel van Strien (2019), **Resolving Places, Past and Present: Toponym Resolution in Historical British Newspapers Using Multiple Resources**.
-In _Proceedings of the 13th Workshop on Geographic Information Retrieval_ (GIR'19), 2019.
+Mariona Coll Ardanuy, Katherine McDonough, Amrey Krause, Daniel CS Wilson, Kasra Hosseini, Daniel van Strien, **Resolving Places, Past and Present: Toponym Resolution in Historical British Newspapers Using Multiple Resources**.
+In _Proceedings of the 13th Workshop on Geographic Information Retrieval_ (GIR'19), Forthcoming.

 ## What is this?